 Offenses 1st Offense 2nd Offense 3rd Offense Inappropriate Language Verbal or Written May result in the following: Detention, ISS, Saturday School, or Suspension.
 Forgery May result in the following: Detention, ISS, Saturday School, or Suspension.
 Public Display of Affection-Hand Holding Only!
 Warning, phone call to Parent or Guardian, and/or detention.
 Leaving Class or School without permission May result in detention, Saturday School and/or suspension.
 Leaving School with permission - but not checking out.
 May result in contacting the Parent or Guardian, detention, or Saturday School.
 Skipping Class May result in the following: Dete ention, ISS, or Saturda ay School.
-Insubordination May result in the following: Dete May result in the following: Detention, ISS, Saturday School, or Suspension.
-Possession of property not belonging to you Could result in 1- 3 day suspension Cheating/plagiarism Loss of credit on assignment Fail class for guarter Fail class for semester Selling/distribution drugs or look-a-likes Suspension pending board hearing with recommendation for expulsion Possession of, use of, under the influence of tobacco products (including e- cigarettes) 5 day Out of School Suspension with referral to Sheriff's Department 10 day Out of School Suspension with referral to Sheriff's Department 10 day Out of School Suspension with recommendation for expulsion with referral to Sheriff's Department Possession, use of, under the influence of drugs, alcohol, malt beverages, inhalants, look-alike, drug paraphernalia, prescription, or nonprescription drugs on school property 10 day out of school Suspension with referral to Sheriff's Department 9 week suspension with possibility of reduction pending completion of recognized substance abuse program Further disciplinary action up to and including expulsion Intimidation, use or possession of a weapon, including guns, knives, or bomb threat 1 - 180 days Out of School Suspension with recommendation to the Board of Education for expulsion
+Insubordination May result in the following: Detention, ISS, Saturday School, or Suspension.
+Possession of property not belonging to you Could result in 1- 3 day suspens sion Cheating/plagiarism Loss of credit on assignment Fail class for guarter Fail class for semester Selling/distribution drugs or look-alikes Suspension pending board hearing with recommendation for expulsion Possession of, use of, under the influence of tobacco/nicotine products (including e- cigarettes) 5 day Out of School Suspension with referral to Sheriff's Department 10 day Out of School Suspension with referral to Sheriff's Department 10 day Out of School Suspension with recommendation for expulsion with referral to Sheriff's Department Possession, use of, under the influence of drugs, alcohol, malt beverages, inhalants, look-alike, drug paraphernalia, prescription, or nonprescription drugs on school property 10 day out of school Suspension with referral to Sheriff's Department 9 week suspension with possibility of reduction pending completion of recognized substance abuse program Further disciplinary action up to and including expulsion Intimidation, use or possession of a weapon, including guns, knives, or bomb threat 1 - 180 days Out of School Suspension with recommendation to the Board of Education for expulsion

-Offense 1 st Offense 2 nd Offense 3 rd Offense Fighting 1-3 day out of school suspension 3-5 out of school suspension 10 day out of school suspension & possible recommendation to the Board of Education for expulsion Dance Infraction Verbal Warning Parent Contact Student removed from the dance Behavior on large scale may result in turning on lights, changing music, immediately stopping dance Physical Assault May Result in 1-180 days our recommendation to the Board Physical Assault involvin d of Education for expulsi ion Harassment: Sexual/Bullying Indecent Exposure 1-10 day out of school Long term suspension with recommendation expulsion Written/Verbal threats, to a staff member or a student 1-180 day Out of School Suspension with a possible recommendation to the Board of Education for expulsion.
-Intentional Theft, Destruction, Disregard or Blatant Damage of school, staff, or student's property 3-5 days Out of School Suspension Reimbursement 5 - 10 days Out of School suspension/Reimbursement and possible recommendation to the Board of Education for expulsion.
+Offense 1 st Offense 2 nd Offense 3 rd Offense Fighting 1-3 day out of school suspension 3-5 out of school suspension 10 day out of school suspension & possible recommendation to the Board of Education for expulsion Dance Infraction Verbal Warning Parent Contact Student removed from the dance Behavior on large scale may result in turning on lights, changing music, immediately stopping dance Physical Assault May Result in 1-180 days out of school suspension and possible recommendation to the Board of Education for expulsion Physical Assault involving Staff shall result in expulsion of the student.
+Harassment: Sexual/Bullying Indecent Exposure 1-10 day out of school suspension Long term suspension with recommendation for expulsion Written/Verbal threats, to a staff member or a student 1-180 day Out of School Suspension with a possible recommendation to the Board of Education for expulsion.
+Intentional Theft, Destruction, Disregard or Blatant Damage of school, staff, or student's property 3-5 days Out of School Suspension Reimbursement Suspension/Reimbursement and possible recommendation to the Board of Education for expulsion.
 Fire Dangers- Lighting matches, possession of lighter or fireworks, discharging of fire extinguisher and possession of drug paraphernalia.
-1-3 day Out of School Suspension 3-5 day Out of School S Suspension Pulling Fire Alarm 5 days Out of School Suspension Reimbursement 10 days Out of School suspension/Reimburse and possible recommer For expulsion.
+1-3 day Out of School Suspension 3-5 day Out of School S Suspension Pulling Fire Alarm 5 days Out of School Suspension Reimbursement 10 days Out of School suspension/Reimburse and possible recomme For expulsion.